sorry-app/status-bar/README.md

 # Sorry Status Announcer Plugin

-Add your Sorry status updates as an announcement bar to your app or website with this jQuery plugin.
+Add your [Sorry](http://www.sorryapp.com/) status updates as an announcement bar to your app or website with this jQuery plugin.

 #### jQuery required

 Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).

 This plugin is officialy supported with jQuery `1.10.1` however it has been successfully tested back to jQuery `1.4.4`.
-Please ensure jQuery is installed before our plugin.

 ## Installing The Plugin